cloudfoundry-community/bosh-config-resource/README.md

   must be specified via out parameters, as documented below.
 * `client`: *Required.* The username or UAA client ID for the BOSH director.
 * `client_secret`: *Required.* The password or UAA client secret for the BOSH director.
-* `ca_cert`: *Required.* CA certificate used to validate SSL connections to Director and UAA.
+* `ca_cert`: *Optional.* CA certificate used to validate SSL connections to Director and UAA.
 If omitted, the director's certificate must be already trusted.
 * `config`: *Required.* Type of config to update, valid values are: `cloud` and `runtime`
 * `name`: *Optional.* Property for named-configs.
 If omitted, will default to `default`